Hamza-Tahirr/Hamza-Tahirr/README.md

 - 📫 How to reach me **hamzatahiramin2@gmail.com**

-- ⚡ Fun fact : **Other than above I learn about different technologies for myself, Watch Cricket, Plays football, and I can watch any genre of movies :)**
+- ⚡ Fun fact : **Other than above I learn about different technologies for myself, Watch Cricket, Plays football, and I can watch any genre of movie :)**

 <h2 align="left">🚀 Languages and Tools:</h2>